The Public

 indicted, nor the damaged

-reputation of Duke University or
+reputation of Duke University

-the sport of lacrosse.
-There are
+or the sport of lacrosse.

-so many victims in this tragic tale
+There are so many victims in

-of shattered lives.
-Not the least of
+lives.
+Not the least of whom is

-whom is Nifong’s own teenage
+Nifong’s own teenage son

-son who attended Friday’s
+who attended Friday’s hearing

-hearing at his father’s request,
+at his father’s request, only to

-only to see his father skewered
+see his father skewered on

-on the witness stand,
+the witness stand,

 culminating in tears and